- Date : 27/12/2016

 Related: Switch Options in ULIPs

-Since investment returns are not always guaranteed, it is important to know what will be the limitations and exclusions on the sum assured in case of death or permanent disability.
+Since investment returns are not always guaranteed, it is important to do a ULIP comparison and know what will be the limitations and exclusions on the sum assured in case of death or permanent disability.
 The insurance aspect should thus be subject to the same due diligence and scrutiny as the investment aspect.
 To make this easier for you, here are 5 things you must know before you buy life insurance.
 What is an appropriate level of life insurance cover really depends on personal circumstances such as accumulated savings, extent of outstanding debt, numbers of dependents, etc. However, as a minimum, experts suggest purchasing insurance cover amounting to around 10-12 years of income.

 Awareness is the first step towards making effective decisions.
-Appreciating all nuances of this powerful financial product will help you to decide which ULIP will grow your wealth.
+Appreciating all nuances of this powerful financial product will help you to decide which ULIP investment will grow your wealth.

 Want to know a little bit more about life insurance?
 Check out this brief overview of Term Insurance policies.